jasonjj333/JavaUI/ItemGeneratorTest/README.md

 - **All buttons currently validated for error**
 - **Minimize and Exit Buttons** Created and functional
 - **Draggable Window** Window can now be moved by holding top of frame with cursor and dragging.
+- **Rounded Border** added and colors changed to give more modern theme easier on eyes
 ## What to work on:
 - Make an executable for this program.
 - Add remaining selection features when given.
+- find way to import file and image folders to jar file
+- create settings so user can change and save theme or create their own color scheme
+- change argo image to shapes created in swing (and change to different seeable color based on user selection)